magento/merchdocs/src/payment/paypal-credit.md

 ---
-title: PayPal Credit
+title: PayPal Credit and Pay Later
 ---

-PayPal Credit offers your customers quick access to financing, so they can buy now and pay over time, at no additional cost to you.
-You are not charged when customers choose PayPal Credit, and you pay only your normal PayPal transaction fee.
-To learn more, see [PayPal Credit][1] on the PayPal website.
+PayPal Pay Later offers your customers quick access to financing, so they can buy now and pay over time, at no additional cost to you.
+You are not charged when customers choose PayPal Credit options, and you pay only your normal PayPal transaction fee.
+To learn more, see the [PayPal website][1].

 Give your sales a boost when you advertise financing.
-PayPal helps turn browsers into buyers with financing with PayPal Credit.
+PayPal helps turn browsers into buyers with financing with PayPal Pay Later.
 Your customers can pay over time, while you get paid up front --- at no additional cost to you.
-Use PayPal free banner ads that let you advertise PayPal Credit financing as a payment option when your customers check out with PayPal.
+Use PayPal free banner ads that let you advertise PayPal financing as a payment option when your customers check out with PayPal.
 The PayPal Advertising Program has been shown to generate additional purchases and increase average purchase sizes by 15% or more.

 You can easily add free, ready-made banner ads to pages of your site and the _PayPal Credit_ button to your shopping cart during checkout to remind your customers that financing is readily available.

+{:.bs-callout-info}
+Starting with the 2.4.3 release, PayPal Pay Later is supported in deployments that include PayPal.
+This feature allows shoppers to pay for an order in bi-weekly installments instead of paying the full amount at time of purchase.
+The PayPal Credit experience is deprecated.

-## Payment methods that can use PayPal Credit
+## Payment methods that can use PayPal Credit / PayPal Pay Later

 For US merchants, PayPal Credit is enabled by default for the [PayPal Express Checkout]({% link payment/paypal-express-checkout.md %}) payment option.
 To disable it for this payment method, see the _Features_ section of [PayPal Express Checkout configuration]({% link payment/paypal-express-checkout.md %}#features).